dorothysyu/music-charts-warehouse/README.md

 ### Setting up the front end

-To set up the front-end, navigate to `charts_app/client`.
+To set up the front end, navigate to `charts_app/client`.
 Run the command

 ```javascript